| ERICSSON, MOTOROLA, NOKIA AND Unwired Planet (now Phone.com) UNITE

 market for intelligent mobile phones.
 The participating companies stress the importance of

 a totally open and licence as well as royalty free protocol toward this end.
+The protocol will be available to vendors and mobile operators around the world.
+The

 result will be innovative information access and applications for a new generation of